tom-b13/schofield/docs/Epic K - API Contract and Versioning.md

 **Given** any successful response, **when** the resource scope is screen, question, questionnaire, or document, **then** the response uses the corresponding domain header name for that scope.
 **Reference:** EARS: U16; Outputs: meta.Screen-ETag, meta.Question-ETag, meta.Questionnaire-ETag, meta.Document-ETag

+6.2.1.13 Answers POST with valid If-Match emits fresh tags (screen scope)

+Given an answers POST with a valid If-Match matching the current tag, when the mutation succeeds, then the response includes Screen-ETag and ETag with the current legacy value.
+Reference: EARS: E1, E3, U11, U9, U10 • Outputs: status, meta.Screen-ETag, meta.ETag

+6.2.1.14 Answers DELETE with valid If-Match emits fresh tags (screen scope)

+Given an answers DELETE with a valid If-Match, when the mutation succeeds, then the response includes Screen-ETag and ETag with the current legacy value (post-mutation).
+Reference: EARS: E1, E3, U11, U9, U10 • Outputs: status, meta.Screen-ETag, meta.ETag

+6.2.1.15 Document reorder success emits tags and omits diagnostics

+Given a successful document reorder, when the response is returned, then it includes Document-ETag and ETag with identical values and does not include X-List-ETag nor X-If-Match-Normalized.
+Reference: EARS: E2, E3, U11, U9, U10, O4 • Outputs: status, meta.Document-ETag, meta.ETag

+6.2.1.16 Any-match semantics for multi-token If-Match (success path)

+Given a write with If-Match containing multiple tokens, when at least one token equals the current tag, then the mutation succeeds and fresh tags are emitted per resource scope.
+Reference: EARS: U1, U2, U3, U4, U5, U6, U7, E1/E2, U11 • Outputs: status, meta.*

+6.2.1.17 Wildcard If-Match: * honoured where supported

+Given a write to a route that accepts If-Match: *, when the resource-exists precondition passes, then the mutation succeeds and headers emit the current legacy tag(s).
+Reference: EARS: O1, E1/E2, U11 • Outputs: status, meta.*

+6.2.1.18 Runtime JSON responses expose emitted ETag headers via CORS

+Given any successful in-scope runtime JSON response that emits domain and/or generic ETags, when read by a browser, then Access-Control-Expose-Headers lists those headers so they are readable.
+Reference: EARS: U13, E4 • Outputs: meta.Access-Control-Expose-Headers, meta.*

+6.2.1.19 Authoring JSON responses expose domain headers via CORS

+Given any successful authoring JSON response, when it emits a domain header (no generic ETag in Phase-0), then Access-Control-Expose-Headers lists that domain header.
+Reference: EARS: U13, E5 • Outputs: meta.Access-Control-Expose-Headers, meta.Screen-ETag or meta.Question-ETag

+6.2.1.20 Non-JSON downloads emit tags; payload unchanged

+Given a successful in-scope non-JSON download (e.g., CSV or other binary), when the response is returned, then the response includes the resource’s domain header and ETag with identical values (where applicable) and the payload bytes/Content-Type remain unchanged.
+Reference: EARS: E6, U9, U10 • Outputs: status, meta.Questionnaire-ETag (or meta.Document-ETag), meta.ETag

+6.2.1.21 Successful precondition check & emission are logged

+Given any successful guarded write, when the request passes the guard and headers are emitted, then an etag.enforce event with matched:true and an etag.emit event are recorded.
+Reference: EARS: U14, U15, E1/E2/E3 • Outputs: (telemetry) events.etag.enforce, events.etag.emit

+6.2.1.22 Legacy token string preserved on success (parity)

+Given an unchanged resource and request across builds, when a successful read returns tags, then the emitted legacy token string (including quoting and W/ strength) is exactly the same as before the refactor.
+Reference: EARS: U8 • Outputs: meta.* (token value parity)

 ## 6.3.2.1
 **Title:** CORS expose-headers misconfiguration blocks ETag visibility
 **Criterion:** Given a response ready for header emission (STEP-4 Header emission), when the CORS Access-Control-Expose-Headers configuration omits required ETag headers, then halt STEP-4 Header emission and stop propagation to response finalisation for client-visible meta headers, as required by the error mode’s Flow Impact.
 **Error Mode:** ENV_CORS_EXPOSE_HEADERS_MISCONFIGURED
 **Reference:** Dependency: CORS/expose headers; Steps: STEP-4

+6.3.2.2

+Title: Logging sink unavailable during precondition check does not affect flow
+Criterion: Given STEP-2 Precondition enforcement attempts to record an etag.enforce event, when the logging sink is unavailable, then the system proceeds without altering the response, mutation, or headers; only telemetry is degraded, as required by the error mode’s Flow Impact.
+Error Mode: ENV_LOGGING_SINK_UNAVAILABLE_ENFORCE
+Reference: Dependency: logging sink; Steps: STEP-2; EARS: U14

+6.3.2.3

+Title: Logging sink unavailable during header emission does not affect flow
+Criterion: Given STEP-4 Header emission attempts to record an etag.emit event, when the logging sink is unavailable, then the system proceeds to finalisation with headers intact; only telemetry is degraded, as required by the error mode’s Flow Impact.
+Error Mode: ENV_LOGGING_SINK_UNAVAILABLE_EMIT
+Reference: Dependency: logging sink; Steps: STEP-4; EARS: U15

+6.3.2.4

+Title: Upstream proxy strips domain ETag headers (egress)
+Criterion: Given STEP-4 Header emission has assembled domain ETag headers (and ETag where applicable), when the deployment environment or gateway policy is detected to strip those headers, then block finalisation for the response and surface an operational error per the error mode’s Flow Impact.
+Error Mode: ENV_PROXY_STRIPS_DOMAIN_ETAG_HEADERS
+Reference: Dependency: API gateway/proxy egress policy; Steps: STEP-4; EARS: U9, U16, E3, E4, E5, E6

+6.3.2.5

+Title: CORS allow-headers does not permit If-Match on preflight
+Criterion: Given an OPTIONS CORS preflight to an in-scope write endpoint (answers/documents), when Access-Control-Allow-Headers does not include If-Match, then treat the write as blocked for browser clients and halt the pipeline before STEP-2 (no guard, no mutation), as required by the error mode’s Flow Impact.
+Error Mode: ENV_CORS_ALLOW_HEADERS_MISSING_IF_MATCH
+Reference: Dependency: CORS/allow headers; Steps: STEP-2; EARS: E1, E2

+6.3.2.6

+Title: Upstream proxy strips If-Match (ingress)
+Criterion: Given a write request sent with If-Match, when an upstream proxy removes or renames the header so the application receives no If-Match, then the guard responds with the contractually defined missing-precondition error (e.g., 428 with PRE_IF_MATCH_MISSING), no mutation occurs, and the pipeline halts at STEP-2, per the error mode’s Flow Impact.
+Error Mode: ENV_PROXY_STRIPS_IF_MATCH
+Reference: Dependency: API gateway/proxy ingress policy; Steps: STEP-2; EARS: E1, E2, U18

+6.3.2.7

+Title: Guard misapplied to read endpoints (Phase-0 scope breach)
+Criterion: Given any GET/read endpoint during Phase-0, when the precondition guard is invoked (e.g., attempts to enforce If-Match), then treat this as a configuration error: halt the pipeline with a server error and do not emit domain or generic ETag headers, as required by the error mode’s Flow Impact.
+Error Mode: ENV_GUARD_MISAPPLIED_TO_READ_ENDPOINTS
+Reference: Dependency: router/middleware wiring; Steps: STEP-2; EARS: S1, S4, E5

 7.1.1 Shared If-Match normaliser exists and is single-source
 Purpose: Verify that a single reusable normalisation utility is the only mechanism used to parse/normalise If-Match across in-scope routes.